andrejplatonow/unendlichkeitsfiktion/_posts/2025-05-17-die-technik-wird-uns-retten-und-die-liebe-auch-peter-licht.md

 And waited, too, for others to return from journeys of their own.\
 Some return; some are broken; some come back so different only their names remain.

-Ich warte auf dich.
 Zeig mir, wie es geht.\
 \
 Mary Oliver: I tell you this to break your heart, by which I mean, that it breaks open and never close again to the rest of the world.